-Transgender Day of Rememberance
+Transgender Day of Remembrance

 This is a day to memorialize those whose lives were lost due to anti-transgender fear, bigotry and hatred.
-Around the world communities plan vigils to remember those who have died in the previous year.
-The below information is for students and student clubs who wish to recognize the day in their schools or communities.
-For more information about Transgender Day of Remembrance, please visit the official website.
+Around the world communities have planned vigils to come together in community to remember those who have died in the past year.
+For more information about Transgender Day of Remembrance or to find and event near you, please visit the official website.

-Make a Commitment to Supporting Trans Youth
+Make a Commitment to Support Transgender Youth

 - Sign the online GLSEN Pledge and encourage others to do the same.